The Failure of Galois Descent for p-Selmer Groups of Elliptic Curves: Introduction

+However, \Cref{INTRO RANK THM} does not bound this multiplicity, even via the sophisticated application in \Cref{rem:rank thm sophisticated app for lattices}, since the action of every non-trivial normal subgroup $N\leq G$ on $\pp$ is without fixed points.

-If we instead ask about the lattice $\ZZ[\zeta_5]$ with the analogous action of $G$ then we are unable to bound the multiplicity: this lattice has no $G$-fixed space, so for every prime number $p$ we have that
+Our method does not allow us to bound the multiplicity of the lattice $\ZZ[\zeta_5]$ with the analogous action of $G$: this lattice has no $G$-fixed space, so for every prime number $p$ we have that

 and one can easily compute that $H^1(G,\ZZ[\zeta_{5}])=0$.
 In particular, \Cref{INTRO:general p MWlattice result} does not allow us to bound the average multiplicity of $\QQ(\zeta_5)$ as an irreducible subrepresentation inside of $E(K)\otimes \QQ$. \end{example}